uwctri/SchedulingCalendar/readme.md

   * Cleanup Remove all future data for withdrawn subject & Purge old availability
   * ICS Export calendar (with optional cron for backups) (with config for extra data)

 * Sort out what the location json should look, update the API.
-Should location actually be on project settings?
+Pull from Project now.
-* Setting to default the scheduled location to a static value or subject's assigned location
+* USe the default location given in settings
 * Filter Location dropdowns and search bar

 * Right side subject summary